The Different Types of Cloud Computing and How They Differ

 Colocation providers also offer customers “burstable” cloud services — businesses gain the ability to use and pay for cloud services as necessary, as opposed to investing in a maximum-level, year-long contract.
 This gives businesses a cost-effective cloud option that can scale with their demands and doesn’t force them to move all their infrastructure to the cloud at once.

 One of the greatest benefits of colocation over the many different types of cloud computing is compliance.
-It can be tricky to align cloud deployments with the strict compliance and security requirements many companies face.
+It can be tricky to align cloud deployments with the strict compliance and security requirements many industries face.
 Top colocation providers are often certified under the industry’s most stringent standards, giving businesses a viable option if they’re considering moving infrastructure off-site but still have security or compliance concerns.

 How to Choose the Right Colocation Provider